-&lt;sup>11This notion of non-null excludes some events that are not Savage-null - under expected utility the two concepts agree, but they need not more generally.
+$^{^{13}}$ This notion of non-null excludes some events that are not Savage-null - under expected utility the two concepts agree, but they need not more generally.
 Throughout the paper we will restrict attention to updating on non-null events.
 This stronger, yet still quite mild, sense of "events that matter" is useful in avoiding extraneous complications related to what should be required of update rules if considering events sometimes given positive weight and sometimes not.

-&lt;sup>12The interiority assumption is mild and allows the simplification of a number of characterizations provided below by avoiding the multiplicity of supporting hyperplanes that can occur on the boundaries (if any) of the utility act space.
+14The interiority assumption is mild and allows the simplification of a number of characterizations provided below by avoiding the multiplicity of supporting hyperplanes that can occur on the boundaries (if any) of the utility act space.